 Status Summary

 Full Charged has been renamed in USCG records but is awaiting launch for a traditional renaming.
 For two years she resided on blocks and stands in my side yard on Cape Cod.
-I have since moved to Maine and she is now stored at Belmont Boatworks awaiting some work there.
+I have since moved to Maine where she was stored at Belmont Boatworks for two years awaiting some work there.
+The work never got started so she is now in my carport/boatport at my new home.

 The diesel was removed in 2020.
 The new prop shaft was put in place in 2020 but prop was not put on until 2022.
 The motor has yet to be installed.
 The motor is in my garage.
 The batteries have been purchased and are in my basement (too cold in the garage).
 Other stuff is in the garage such as charge controllers, solar panels, some of the bus bars and large breakers.
-Battery boxes are nearly completed.
+Battery boxes are nearly completed needing only the power posts.
 Some work in the aft bilge area will be needed to improve drainage and to support the battery boxes.
-The electrical bus wiring will be added after the battery boxes are in place.
+The electrical bus wiring and high amperage wiring will be added after the battery boxes are in place.

 The exterior was looking good having spent time at Richardsons Marine in 2020.
 While at Richardsons Marine quite a bit of fiberglass work was completed.
 The Completed Work web page describes this work.
 Kenrick Arnold sanded the exterior teak in 2020.
 This work, though not quite complete, is also described on the Completed Work web page.

 From when Belmont Boatworks took Full Charged into storage in November 2022 to June 2024 none of the planned work was completed except removing the diesel tank.
 They also managed to put a large gouge in the rub rail when moving the boat inside their storage area.
-They hit the steel beam.
+They hit a steel beam that was part of the storage area structure.
 The boat was moved to my house.
 They still have my masts, radar, and wind generator which hopefully they haven't lost.

 Full Charged has now spent the 2024 summer at my house while I worked on my CP23 and has spent the winter there.
-It is now almost spring 2025 and hopefully work (by me since Belmont Boatworks seems incapable) will start progressing.
-Temperatures are now above freezing and the cross country skiing season seems over.
-I still have some work to do on my CP23 and a lot of work on my hard dinghy and then I'll get to Full Charged.
-Any day now.
+It is now fall 2025 and due to an aggresive landscape construction project and an injury no boat work got done over the summer.
+Hopefully some work (by me since Belmont Boatworks seems incapable) will start progressing this winter and next spring and summer.
+I bought an inflatable dinghy.
+Much needed work on my hard dinghy is no longer a priority.
+Although I still have some work to do on my CP23 so far this fall I'm prioritized long ignored Full Charged.

 The Planned Upgrades web page summarizes the very substantial amount of work that remains to be done.